Folly Wood and the Tale of the Headless Horseman

 The Folly House fell into disrepair after Wroughton’s death.
 Eventually the ponds became the downfall of the house which suffered water damage and soon became a collapsed ruin.
 Nothing remains of the house although the outline of three ponds are still visible.
 However, Mark has a theory that the house was in fact higher up the hill in Folly Wood as there is a flat base that seems to suggest it was levelled for a sizeable building.
 Whilst Folly House is shown on the 1784 map it is difficult to equate this modern maps with any degree of accuracy.

 The rock through which this gorge passes is Upper Greensand, and this can be seen very clearly from the sides of the gorge.
 The surface is distinctly sandy.
 Take note of the roots of the trees on both sides above.
 These have become exposed as the earth has crumbled and washed away.
 In particular take a look at each tree on your right.
 Soon you will find the most incredible sight.
 The tangled entwined roots of an ancient beech tree that looks like something from Tolkein’s imagination.
 And of David Alderslade’s!
 To the left of the tree there is a little cave.
 The Holy Man’s Cave.
-The entrance to some mysterious underworld?
-There were all sorts of inscriptions and carvings in the rock outside the cave.
-On the day Stu and I first encountered it I climbed up for a look but it was pretty precarious due to the crumbly nature of the rock.
-The cave appeared very small but Mark told me a friend of his had explored it and that it goes on for a considerable distance.
-Legend has it that the cave continued to the cellars of Folly House from where wine was smuggled.
-This supports Mark’s theory that the house was higher up the hill.
-But as an ex-caver you won’t find me going any further than the entrance!
-The colours of the rock in and around the cave struck me.
-Almost a honey and rose colour.
+There were all sorts of inscriptions and carvings in the surrounding rocks.
+The colours of the surrounding rock struck me - almost a honey and rose colour.
 Not what we are used to in this part of the world.
+Since the cave is a roost for bats it should not be approached as it is an offence to disturb a bat in its roost or deliberately disturb a group of bats.

 Unseen in the fields high above on the left of the gorge is what is shown on the map as The Three Graves.
 In 1644 three Giddings brothers died in the field from London plague and were buried there with an elm tree at the head of each grave.
 They chose to die there rather than infect the village of Urchfont which as a result escaped the plague.
 Sadly the site is inaccessible in the middle of the field although I read there is a campaign to restore it.
 Mark told me that an old farmer, Chris Giddings, lives at Crookwood Farm but that he vehemently denies being related to the unfortunate, altruistic Giddings brothers.
 They were said to have been Irish tinkers who travelled down from London carrying the plague with them.